persistenceOne/persistenceCore/contrib/local/README.md

 ## Prerequisite

-For any of the types bellow, need to build the local clients
+For any of the types below, need to build the local clients

 * From root dir `persistenceCore/`
 * Run `make build`: This will create the binary at `./build/persistenceCore`